 The mildest cases of HIE may go with symptoms undetected and often resolve within 24 hours.
 Mild HIE may be characterized by poor feeding, excessive crying, irritability, or slightly increased muscle tone in the infant.
 More moderate HIE may cause lethargy, significantly low muscle tone, slow or absent reflexes, and even seizures.
 Infants with moderate HIE can recover or may end up with only mild disabilities.

-Severe HIE usually leads to lasting disabilities and more severe disabilities.
-Infants with severe HIE may experience many of the above symptoms, but the seizures may not occur right away.
-When they do occur, seizures are likely to be worse and to resist normal treatment.
+Severe HIE usually leads to more severe permanent disabilities.
+Seizures may occur with HIE and may be resistant to routine treatment.
 Other symptoms of severe HIE include dilated pupils, no reaction to stimuli, irregular breathing, absent infant reflexes, irregular heart rate and blood pressure, stupor, and coma.

 If your infant shows any signs of HIE after being born, or if there had been any kind of complication or trauma during delivery that may have caused HIE, there are tests that can be done to try to confirm the brain damage, to see where it occurred, and to determine the severity.
-These include imaging tests like MRIs that can image the brain to look for areas of damage.
+These include imaging tests like MRIs that look for areas of damage in the brain.

 Doctors also look at the pH of a sample of umbilical cord artery blood.
 If it is less than seven, this supports a diagnosis of HIE.
 They will also consider the infant’s Apgar score.
-This is a quick test that is done just a few minutes after a baby is born to evaluate the baby’s heart rate, reflexes, skin color, muscle tone, and breathing.
+This is a routine evaluation that is done at 1 and 5 minutes after a baby is born to evaluate the baby’s heart rate, reflexes, skin color, muscle tone, and breathing.
 The healthier the baby, the higher the score is.
+Apgar scores range from 0 to 10.
 An Apgar score of three or less is also used as supporting evidence for HIE.

 Recognizing the signs of HIE and getting a diagnosis as soon after birth as possible is crucial.
 There are treatments that can help, but they need to be administered in a timely manner.
-These include making sure the infant has adequate ventilation, possibly using a respirator to support breathing, maintaining a certain blood pressure, managing fluids, managing blood sugar levels, and treating any seizures.
+These include making sure the infant has adequate ventilation, possibly using a respirator to support breathing, maintaining blood pressure, managing fluids, managing blood sugar, and treating seizures.
 It is also important to avoid overheating the infant because this can worsen the condition and cause worse long-term outcomes.

 Hypothermia treatment has been proven to be an effective way to limit the lasting damage and long-term disabilities that babies born with HIE experience.
 However, there is no cure for HIE and any baby may face disability because of it, regardless of treatment.
-The best way to avoid it is to prevent the damage in the first place.
-Doctors and parents can work together to ensure safe labor and delivery, even while not all complications can be foreseen.
+Doctors and parents can work together to ensure safe labor and delivery.
 Regular checkups for the mother to maintain her health, monitoring the fetus during labor and delivery, and having trained and experienced health care practitioners on hand all help to prevent the kinds of complications that can lead to HIE.